Polish Operation of the NKVD

-NKVD Order № 00485
+NKVD Order No. 00485

 The top secret NKVD Order No. 00485, titled "On the liquidation of the Polish diversionist and espionage groups and POW units," was approved on August 9, 1937 by the Party's Central Committee Politburo, and was signed by Nikolai Yezhov on August 11, 1937.
-It was distributed to the local subdivisions of the NKVD simultaneously with Yezhov's thirty-page "secret letter," explaining what the "Polish operation" was all about.
+It was distributed to the local subdivisions of the NKVD simultaneously with Yezhov's thirty-page "secret letter", explaining what the "Polish operation" was all about.
 The letter from Yezhov was titled, "On fascist-resurrectionist, spying, diversional, defeationist, and terrorist activity of Polish intelligence in the USSR".
-Joseph Stalin was approving of the operation saying "‘Very good!
+Joseph Stalin was approving of the operation saying "'Very good!
 Dig up and purge this Polish espionage mud in the future as well.
 Destroy it in the interest of the USSR.."

 The "Order" adopted the simplified so-called "album procedure" (as it was called in NKVD circles).
 The long lists of Poles condemned by a lower NKVD organ (so-called dvoika, a two-man team) during early meetings, were then collected into "albums" and sent to the midrange NKVD offices for a stamp of approval by a troika (a three-man team; a communist official, NKVD leader, and party procurator).
 Poles were the first ever major Soviet population group to be sentenced in this manner.
 After the approval of the entire "album", the executions were carried out immediately.
 This procedure was also used later on in other mass operations of the NKVD.

 The "Polish Operation" was a second in a series of national operations of the NKVD, carried out by the Soviet Union against ethnic groups including Latvian, Finnish, German, and Romanian, based on a theory about an internal enemy (i.e., the fifth column), labelled as the "hostile capitalist surrounding" residing along its western borders.
 In the opinion of historian Timothy Snyder, this fabricated justification was intended only to cover-up the state-sanctioned campaign of mass-murder aiming to eradicate Poles as a national (and linguistic) minority group.
 Another possible cause, according to Snyder, might have sprung from the necessity to explain the Holodomor, the Soviet-made famine in Ukraine, which required a political scapegoat.
 A top Soviet official, Vsevolod Balitsky, chose the Polish Military Organization which was disbanded in 1921.
 The NKVD declared that it continued to exist.
 Some Soviet Poles were tortured in order to confess to its existence, and denounce other individuals as spies.
 Meanwhile, the Communist International helped by revisiting its files in search of Polish members, producing another bountiful source of made-up evidence.